jacktrip/jacktrip/docs/Documentation/MkDocs.md

 # Write Documentation

-This documentation of JackTrip is generated with [Material](https://squidfunk.github.io/mkdocs-material/) for [MkDocs](https://www.mkdocs.org/).
+This documentation of JackTrip is generated with [Material](https://squidfunk.github.io/mkdocs-material/) theme for [MkDocs](https://www.mkdocs.org/).
 All pages are derived from Markdown files in the subdirectory `docs` in JackTrip's git repository.
 Setup and table of contents is found in a YAML file called mkdocs.yml in the root directory.